Adult Hearing Services

 Hearing loss has significant personal and social costs and can lead to high levels of social isolation and consequent mental ill health.
 It more than doubles the risk of depression in older people and those with mild hearing loss have nearly double the chance of developing dementia; this risk increases significantly for those with moderate and severe hearing loss.

-Although there is currently no cure for age-related hearing loss, NHS North Norfolk CCG has funded a number of NHS and independent sector companies to provide concerned people over 50 with an assessment of their hearing and if necessary fitting of hearing aids.
-The update below provides information on recent changes to the way this service is delivered.
+There is currently no cure for age-related hearing loss, NHS North Norfolk CCG has funded a number of independent sector companies to provide concerned people over 50 with an assessment of their hearing and if necessary fitting of hearing aids.

-Patients over 50 years of age with age-related hearing loss in North Norfolk and rural Broadland will be seen by independent sector companies.
+Patients over 50 years of age with age-related hearing loss in Central Norfolk will be seen by independent sector companies.
 Patients with complex needs can still be referred to the Norfolk and Norwich University Hospital NHS FT (NNUH) or to Queen Elizabeth Hospital Kings Lynn NHSFT (QEHKL) and they will continue to provide aftercare, including repairs, to the large number of patients who have previously been assessed and fitted with hearing aids at these two hospitals.

 - Asymmetric hearing loss